What Can Be Scanned

 Remove photos from albums or scrapbooks if possible.
 Make sure there are no staples, paper clips, tape (or anything sticky) attached to any photos.

 You can send in any size photo that meets the requirements and all photos will be scanned according to how they are provided.
 For example, if you have your photos arranged by decade, they will be scanned that way and organized that way when saved.
+If they are in photo albums, they will be scanned and packed by the album.

 If you want your photos to be scanned in a certain order, then you must pack them in the exact order you want them scanned and let us know.
 Another option would be to separate groups of photos using Ziploc-style bags.